-Despite the birth of the beloved franchise occurring before my time, but having played the 2015 game Rise of the Tomb Raider, I grew to love Lara Croft.
-Switching out the crop top and shorts for a vest and trousers (with pockets!), gave her a new appeal; she was realistic.
+Despite the birth of the beloved franchise occurring before my time, I grew to love Lara Croft through the 2013 reboot of the games; in which they swapped out the crop top and shorts for a vest and trousers (with pockets!).
+Suddenly she had a new appeal: she was realistic.
 Realistic for an adventure video game of course, but still a great leap from the pyramid breasts, invincibility and eternally perfect hair.

 In the second iteration of the beloved heroine, Norwegian director Roar Uthaug utilises the more grounded origin story fans will recognise from the recent games.
 His Tomb Raider introduces us to Lara in the boxing ring in an intense sparring match with another woman.
 She taps out and loses, but not until withstanding a headlock for far longer than anyone would be expected to.
 This scene is indicative of the immense hard work Alicia Vikander put in during the seven months she trained for the role.
 Biceps and eight-pack abs on full display, this Croft is both beautiful and capable, already proving in the first fifteen minutes that the two aren’t mutually exclusive.